pverscha/phd_thesis/19-chapter_8_future_work.md

 Over the last 10 years, a lot of research has gone into the development and improvement of efficient data structures for sequence alignment.
 One such highly-used data structure that offers excellent performance is the FM-index [@ferraginaOpportunisticDataStructures2000].
 An FM-index is produced by computing the Burrows-Wheeler transform of a specific string and allows to look up if (and where) a pattern occurs in the preprocessed text in a very efficient manner.
-By adjusting the FM-index and its accompanying query algorithms, we are not limited to matching exact strings but we can also detect if a specific sequence (with up to a certain number of k mismatches) is present in a longer string.
+By adjusting the FM-index and its accompanying query algorithms, we are not limited to matching exact strings but we can also detect if a specific sequence (with up to a certain number of $k$ mismatches) is present in a longer string.

 A big advantage of these FM-indices over the approach that Unipept currently follows for matching input peptides with proteins in the protein reference database is that the FM-index allows us to match arbitrary peptide sequences with proteins (instead of only directly matching tryptic peptides as we do today).
 This opens up the possibility to go and analyse semi-tryptic peptides using Unipept, or even matching tryptic peptides with missed cleavages.
 At this point, it is already possible to analyse peptides with missed cleavages, but this drastically slows down the analysis since a lot of Unipept’s precomputed aggregations are not available in this case.

-In order to efficiently match a peptide (with up to k mismatches) with a protein, an FM-index by itself does not suffice and we need to look for improved data structures.
+In order to efficiently match a peptide (with up to $k$ mismatches) with a protein, an FM-index by itself does not suffice and we need to look for improved data structures.
 This is where search schemes come into play.
-A search scheme is a strategy that describes how a bi-directional FM-index can be queried such that patterns with up to k mismatches can efficiently be matched with a long string (such as a protein).
+A search scheme is a strategy that describes how a bi-directional FM-index can be queried such that patterns with up to $k$ mismatches can efficiently be matched with a long string (such as a protein).
 Search schemes were first proposed by (Lam et al.) and were further generalised by [@kucherovApproximateStringMatching2014].

 #### Proposed work plan